Miguel Rojas Player Props: Dodgers vs. Rangers

 Miguel Rojas At The Plate

-- In 69 games played this year, he has not hit a long ball.
+- In 70 games played this season, he has not hit a long ball.

-- Rojas has driven in a run in 11 games this season (15.9%), but has had no multiple-RBI games.
+- Rojas has driven in a run in 11 games this year (15.7%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.